SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 An instance of the class should support the following operations:

 - Can be instantiated with a passed-in string argument or without anything

-- Function `append(string)`: converts the passed-in string argument to an array and adds it to the end of the storage
+- The `append(string)` function: converts the passed-in string argument to an array and adds it to the end of the storage

-- Function `prepend(string)`: converts the passed-in string argument to an array and adds it to the beginning of the storage
+- The `prepend(string)` function: converts the passed-in string argument to an array and adds it to the beginning of the storage

-- Function `insertAt(string, index)`: converts the passed-in string argument to an array and adds it at the given index (there is no need to check if the index is in range)
+- `insertAt(string, index)`: converts the passed-in string to an array and adds it at the given index (there is no need to check if the index is in range)

-- Function `remove(startIndex, length)`: removes elements from the storage, starting at the given index (inclusive, length number of characters (there is no need to check if the index is in range)
+- `remove(startIndex, length)`: removes elements from the storage, starting at the given index (inclusive, length number of characters (there is no need to check if the index is in range)

 - Function `toString()`: returns a string with all elements joined by an empty string

 - All passed-in arguments should be strings

 If any of the parameters is not a string, throws a type error with the following message: `Argument must be a string`.